MissStrong/ICD2O/Notes/Unit 3/Note 04 - Hyperlinks.md

 Hyperlinks use the **anchor tag** `<a>`.
 An **anchor** is text that contains a hyperlink.
 For example, in the hyperlink [click here](https://www.youtube.com/watch?v=MSRN3hjzVkQ), the anchor is the text "click here".

-Anchor tags require a **hypertext reference** `href`, to tell the browser what URL to go to when the hyperlink is clicked.
+Anchor tags require a **hypertext reference** `href` attribute to tell the browser what URL to go to when the hyperlink is clicked.

 We can also specify whether clicking on the link will open the webpage in a new tab or the same tab.
-By default they will open in the same tab, but we can specify the `target` to be a new tab `"_blank"`.
+By default they will open in the same tab, but we can specify the `target` attribute to be a new tab `"_blank"`.

-`href` and `target` are an examples of **attributes**.
-Attributes are parameters that are placed within an opening tag and are separated by spaces.
-The order of the attributes don't matter.
+When a tag has more than one attribute, they can be placed in any order and are separated by spaces.

 Here is is the previous "click me" example: